svewap/nnrestapi/Documentation/Quickstart/Index.rst

    Follow the instructions under :ref:`installation` to install the ``nnrestapi`` extension.

-2. Create an own extension for your TYPO3 REST Api endpoints
+2. Create an own extension

    To implement your own endpoints, you will need to create a new extension - or use one of your existing extensions.